 PMS or pre-menstrual syndrome happens to 13 to 18% to women in the United States[ii].
 Most of us know someone who suffers from it.
 Maybe it’s you.
 At least 2% of women―according to the American Psychological Association, 3 to 9% of women―suffer from a more serious form of PMS called PMDD, or pre-menstrual dysphoric dysfunction, which is so debilitating that women can’t function.
 “PMDD is like supercharged PMS[iii].”

 Oral contraceptives are widely prescribed by doctors as a solution to PMS[iv].
 “The Pill can provide relief by steadying hormones, but different symptoms require different pills,” says an article on WebMD.
-Bayer Pharmaceutical took it too far with the pill Yaz®.
-After the FDAA approved this combination birth control pill as a treatment for PMDD, Bayer ended up in a major lawsuit for false advertising that cost the company $1.4 billion, mainly because of the severe risks and side-effect caused by this drug[v].
+While the FDA approved Bayer’s combination birth control pill Yaz as a treatment for PMDD, Bayer ended up in a major lawsuit for false advertising that cost the company $1.4 billion, mainly because of the severe risks and side-effect caused by this drug[v].